bcwhite-code/brians-blueprints/self-building-spacex.md

 * Prod-1/2/3.

-Yellow assembers, blue belts, and speed-3 module production should be in full swing (prod-3 requires vulcanite, and a lot of it, which comes later) by this point so it's time to revert all downgrades made to earlier blocks.
+Yellow assembers, blue belts, and speed-3 module production should be in full swing by this point so it's time to revert all downgrades made to earlier blocks.
+Prod-3 requires vulcanite, and a lot of it, which comes later.

 Start the cargo rocket requesting the items for "CORE" to go do mining on another planet.
 The Mall's production of delivery capsules isn't